Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 Payments work very differently on Lightning.
 You basically send a Lightning invoice as the receiver of the payment and pay the exact amount **without any change** as the sender, routed through Lightning nodes.
 Fees are paid by the payment amount not by storage space taken up.

-Payments on the Lightning network is considered generally more private than on-chain transactions. **Receiving** payments however is considered less private than sending because the invoices contain data about your Lightning node.
+Payments on the Lightning network are considered generally more private than on-chain transactions. **Receiving** payments however is considered less private than sending because the invoices contain data about your Lightning node.

+### Sovereign vs. Custodial LN
 This is only true however if you run your own Lightning node.
 Anyone can run their own node on Lightning just as in bitcoin, it is just way more effort and carries more risk.
 However if you are up to it you should definitely try running your own Lightning node.
+If you want to run a sovereign node at home but be able to pay with your mobile phone through that node, you can look into node remote control apps such as [Zeus](https://zeusln.com/) or [Bitbanana](https://bitbanana.app/).

-Most bitcoiners rather use a **custodial** (hopefully NoKYC) **Lightning** wallet today to make fast and cheap payments with minimal hassle.
+Sadly, most bitcoiners still rather use a **custodial** (hopefully NoKYC) **Lightning** wallet today to make fast and cheap payments with minimal hassle.

 This means of course that these **companies can rug you** though.
 Don’t put funds on Lightning that would hurt you too much if you lost it (true for your own Lightning node as well IMHO).
 The other risk is that these companies can be suddenly pressured by governments to introduce KYC measures to future AND existing clients.
 This means that you are not getting your funds out there without giving them your personal information.
 This is called shotgun KYC.

 You can trade off custodial risk for convenience and cost-effectiveness with little amounts.
 That does not mean however, that **you** don’t **need** to make an **on-chain transaction** to put your funds on Lightning in the first place.
 Furthermore, make sure **NOT to doxx yourself to the custodial provider**.
 They tend to ask for email address and you can write a payment note for every transaction which are danger zones for privacy.
 In the end the only real way to preserve privacy is running your own node with privacy-hardening measures.
 Proof of Work.

+### The middle ground: The LSP model
+Wallets using the Lightning Service Providers model make an interesting trade-off by remaining self-custodial but you have to place some trust in your LSP not to rug your funds in a channel under certain circumstances.
+Privacy is also somewhat worse than running a fully sovereign Lightning node but definitely better than a custodial wallet.
+[Mutiny](https://www.mutinywallet.com/), [Phoenix](https://phoenix.acinq.co/), [Blixt](https://blixtwallet.github.io/), [Breez](https://breez.technology/) and [Zeus](https://zeusln.com/) are popular choices among bitcoiners for a good reason.

 ---